Photo from Unsplash

 Evening

 Let me learn from Ruth, the gleaner.
-As she went out to gather the ears of grain, so must I go forth into the fields of prayer, meditation, the ordinances, and hearing the Word to gather spiritual food.
-The gleaner gathers her portion ear by ear; her gains are little by little—so must I be content to search for single truths, if there be no greater plenty of them.
-Every ear helps to make a bundle, and every gospel lesson assists in making us wise unto salvation.
+Just as she went out to gather grain, so must I go into the fields of prayer, meditation, and hearing the Word to gather spiritual food.
+Ruth gathered her grain one ear at a time, and I too must be content with small truths if greater ones are not readily available.
+Each grain adds up, and every lesson from the gospel makes us wiser unto salvation.

-The gleaner keeps her eyes open—or she would have no load to carry home rejoicingly at eventide.
-I must be watchful in pious exercises, lest they become unprofitable to me.
-I fear I have lost much already—O that I may rightly estimate my opportunities, and glean with greater diligence.
+The gleaner keeps her eyes open, or she would return home empty-handed.
+I must be alert in spiritual matters, lest they become unfruitful for me.
+I fear I’ve already missed much; O that I may value my opportunities and glean with greater diligence.

-What the gleaner gathers she holds—if she dropped one ear to find another, the result of her day’s work would be but scant.
-She is as careful to retain as to obtain and so at last her gains are great.
-How often do I forget all that I hear; the second truth pushes the first out of my head, and so my reading and hearing end in much ado about nothing!
-Do I feel duly the importance of storing up the truth?
+What the gleaner gathers, she keeps.
+If she dropped one ear to pick up another, her harvest would be small.
+She is careful both to gather and to keep, so that her work yields a great reward.
+How often do I forget what I’ve learned?
+One truth pushes out the last, and my reading and listening become an endless cycle of forgetting.
+Do I truly understand the importance of holding on to the truth?

 Morning and Evening - August 2